TECHNICAL I ELECTRONIC COMPONENTS

 And at the same time, the negative side of the battery supplies free electrons to the p-type material, adding more electrons near the junction.

-In reverse biasing, if the supply voltage is increased to diode breakdown voltage, current will start to flow in reverse and the diode will be damaged.
+In reverse biasing, if the supply voltage is increased to the diode breakdown voltage, current will start to flow in reverse and the diode will be damaged.

 Breakdown voltage (VBR) is the minimum voltage at which the p-n junction breaks down, resulting in a sudden rise in reverse current.